hoangthangta/BSRBF_KAN/README.md

 * tqdm==4.66.4

 # How to combine?
 We start with layer normalization of the input and then merge three outputs: base_output, bs_output, and rbf_output.
-Although this method appears simple, finding an optimal combined KAN that is better than the available KANs is time-consuming.
+Although this method appears simple, finding an optimal combined KAN that is better than the available KANs in terms of something (accuracy, speed, convergence, etc) is time-consuming.
 We hope our research will lead to the development of various combined KANs using mathematical functions.

 ```
 def forward(self, x):